ivoberger/StatikGMapsAPI/README.md

 # StatikGMapsAPI
 Kotlin library to generate URLs for Google's Static Maps API.
-This library allow to set all paramters like markers in a type-safe way and generates a valid static maps url.
+This library allow to set all parameters like markers in a type-safe way and generates a valid static maps url.
 The implementation follows [Google's officical specifications][google-api-specs] and checks that all requirements are met before returning a url.

 ## Features